stasjok/btrfsmaintenance-formula/README.md

 *Meta-state (This is a state that includes other states).*

-This installs the `btrfsmaintenance`, manages its configuration and configuration file watcher service.
+This installs the `btrfsmaintenance`, manages its configuration and file watcher service.

 ### btrfsmaintenance.package